jaspector

 Normal business hours

-Typical inspection sequence: County residential sequence: footing, foundation, mechanical rough-in, building and HVAC rough-ins, insulation, mechanical finals, building and HVAC finals, certificate of occupancy.
+Typical sequence: County residential sequence: footing, foundation, mechanical rough-in, building and HVAC rough-ins, insulation, mechanical finals, building and HVAC finals, certificate of occupancy.

-Do I need a building permit in Akron, OH?
+01 Do I need a building permit in Akron, OH?

 A building permit is required for new construction, additions, alterations, accessory buildings, re-roof, siding, demolition, foundations, and commercial work.
 Akron projects may also require city zoning or right-of-way permits depending on scope.

-How much does a building permit cost in Akron, OH?
+02 How much does a building permit cost in Akron, OH?

+Building permit fees in Akron, OH are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50 residential application; $87 commercial application.
 Fees are calculated as: Residential new construction / addition: $145 + $6 per 100 sq. ft.; residential alterations / accessory building: $60 + $6 per 100 sq. ft.; commercial new construction / addition: $167 + $6 per 100 sq. ft..
 Plan check fee: $60.60 for new house / addition / attached garage; $30.30 for accessory buildings / alterations / decks / detached garages.

-How do I apply for a building permit in Akron, OH?
+03 How do I apply for a building permit in Akron, OH?

-1. Confirm Akron parcel jurisdiction and obtain any Akron-specific addressing or zoning prerequisites.
+To apply for a building permit in Akron, OH, follow these steps: 1.
+Confirm Akron parcel jurisdiction and obtain any Akron-specific addressing or zoning prerequisites.
 2. Obtain any required Akron zoning approval and separate city approvals such as right-of-way occupancy if work affects public infrastructure.
 3. Prepare county permit application, construction documents, and plan submittal materials.
 4. Submit through the Summit County Cityworks portal or in person at 1030 E. Tallmadge Ave.
 5. Pay application and plan review fees in advance.
 6. Respond to plan review comments if corrections are issued.
 7. After approval, retrieve the permit and schedule required inspections before concealment of work.

-How do I schedule a building inspection in Akron, OH?
+04 How do I schedule a building inspection in Akron, OH?

-Inspections can be scheduled via: Cityworks Public Access portal, Permit search page / daily inspection schedule.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Akron, OH via: Cityworks Public Access portal, Permit search page / daily inspection schedule.

-Other cities in Summit County
+Other jurisdictions in Summit County.

-View all Summit County jurisdictions →
+All Summit County jurisdictions →